 The Newborn Monument February 2018 repainting

-So what does the Newborn Monument look like right now?
+What does the Newborn Monument look like in 2018?
 In February 2018 Kosovo celebrated ten years of independence and the Newborn repainting celebrated that.

 And so it turns out that street art in Pristina does exist, just in a more unconventional form!
 Which cities have surprised you when it comes to street art?
 Leave a comment below and we’ll put it on our list!